Heart Attack in Women

 Indigestion is a misdiagnosis that occurs in 39 percent of heart attack cases in women.
 Anxiety is also a symptom that may need immediate medical assistance, occurring in 35 percent of heart attack cases in women.

-Heart attack symptoms in women may be reduced.
-By avoiding foods containing high amounts of fat, you could prevent the accumulation of fatty deposits that may result in plaque.
-You may also have regular exercise to improve the health of your heart muscle.
+Heart attack symptoms in women may be reduced by avoiding foods containing high amounts of fat, you could prevent the accumulation of fatty deposits that may result in plaque.
+You may also take regular exercise to improve the health of your heart muscle.

 Those that are obese or have diabetes are more likely to experience the condition so you should consistently have yourself checked by your doctor.
 Because the heart attack symptoms in women are different from those in men, these should be consulted immediately to an experienced doctor to prevent the event of a misdiagnosis.